-21 These arrangements are described in responses to Principle 9 (Money settlements), Principle 13 (Participant-default the receiver when DTC credits the securities to the securities account of the receiver.
-For-value deliveries of securities become final and binding as to the receiver (1) when, intra-day, the securities are re-transferred in the DTC system (which a receiver may only do if the transaction satisfies applicable risk management controls); or (2) at end-of-day when the receiver pays its net settlement debit or DTC determines that the receiver does not have a net settlement debit.
+The DTC Rules, which have been approved by the SEC and which form a part of the terms and conditions of every contract or transaction that a Participant may make or have with DTC, specify with particularity when transactions processed in the DTC system become final and irrevocable.
+Free and for-value deliveries of securities become final and irrevocable as to the deliverer when DTC debits the securities from the securities account of the deliverer.
+Free deliveries of securities become final and binding as to the receiver when DTC credits the securities to the securities account of the receiver.
+For-value deliveries of securities become final and binding as to the receiver (1) when, intra-day, the securities are retransferred in the DTC system (which a receiver may only do if the transaction satisfies applicable risk management controls); or (2) at end-of-day when the receiver pays its net settlement debit or DTC determines that the receiver does not have a net settlement debit.
 These provisions with respect to the finality of transactions processed through the DTC system are enforceable under general New York contract law, the New York UCC and the Exchange Act, and are protected in the event of the insolvency of a Participant (with limited exceptions) by relevant provisions of the FDIA, FDICIA, the Bankruptcy Code, SIPA and Title II of Dodd-Frank.